Fumnanya92/Darey.io_Projects/WordPress Site on Aws for DigitalBoost/ReadMe.md

-# Nonso Please find attached.

 # WordPress Site on AWS

 # 1. Create a VPC

-# Guide to Create a Virtual Private Cloud (VPC) for WordPress Infrastructure
+# Guide to Creating a Virtual Private Cloud (VPC) for WordPress Infrastructure

 ## Step 1: Define Address Range for the VPC